dusk-network/docs-public/src/content/docs/learn/dusk-protocol/overview.md

 ##### High Performance and Finality
 1. Features [Kadcast](https://github.com/dusk-network/kadcast/blob/main/README.md), an innovative network protocol for **10x more efficient block and transaction data propagation**.
-2. Dusk's consensus algorithm [succinct attestation](/learn/economic-information/succinct-attestation) is powered by proof-of-stake sybil resistant mechanism, and enables **complete state finality**, not just transactions.
+2. Dusk's consensus algorithm [succinct attestation](/learn/economic-information/succinct-attestation) is powered by a proof-of-stake sybil resistant mechanism, and enables **complete state finality**, not just transactions.
 This unlocks a wealth of financial applications.
 3. Transactions are **fast and efficient**, bolstered by [Piecrust](/getting-started/vm/02-components/piecrust), Dusk's ZK-friendly virtual machine.

 ##### Developer and User Experience